HariKrizz/Hari/README.md

 - 👋 Hi, I’m @Hari
 - 👀 I’m interested in ...
-Web Development, Python Programming and learninng new languages
+Programming and Learning new tech..
-- 💞️ I’m looking to collaborate on ...Python-Django-Web-FrontEnd Development
+- 💞️ I’m looking to collaborate on ...Python-Django-Web-FrontEnd Development, Go,Postgres/MySQL
-- 📫 How to reach me ...
+- 📫 How to reach me ... github.com/HariKrizz

 <!---
 Hari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.